sahmed61/CS-330-Programming-Assignment/README.md

 build:
 javac Part1.java

 run:
 java Part1

 build:
 javac Part2.java

 run:
 java Part2

+I created JUnit tests on eclipse where I made the project I clicked file, new JUnit Test Case, Finish

 The program has been tested on Windows 10/11